Car inspection Checklist

 To cap off your inspection, you’ll receive a full history check and PPSR report valued at $36.95.
 Our reports are connected to an official government registry which contains a database of registered cars in Australia and their rightful owner.
 It’s essential to get this report with your inspection because it verifies the car hasnt been stolen and the seller can legally hand over the deed of the car to you.

 If your car has been tampered with, our history check will find out.
 Odometer rollback is a method some use to present the car as having false road miles.
 Our history check also allows you to verify the car’s written off status, and confirm there are no financial interests on the car.
 It even provides a price comparison.
-For a full guide on our PPSR + history check reports, click here.
+Find more about here PPSR + history check reports

 We Are Open